All Of The Jason Bourne Movies Ranked

 Jason Bourne searches for the origins of his life as a trained killer while avoiding ruthless CIA agents.

 This was the last film of the original trilogy, and it could easily be argued to be the best Jason Bourne movie.
-It was considered one of the best action movies of 2007 and this installment is the highest ranked among critics.
+It was considered one of the best action movies of 2007 and this installment is the highest-ranked among critics.
 The trilogy gained popularity because their storylines were edgier and more controversial than other espionage movies, and that is very evident in this addition.

 The Bourne Identity: 93

 A wounded man is rescued by fishermen.
 When he awakes he suffers from amnesia and must figure out who he is.
-As he tries to piece together his life he is hunted by assassins.
+As he tries to piece together his life, he is hunted by assassins.

 It’s no surprise that this is the audiences’ favorite film out of the entire series.
-Before this film no one really considered Matt Damon to be a tough-guy actor, but he certainly did an amazing job convincing them that he indeed is.
-When this gritty thriller debuted it breathed new life into the genre of action movies.
+Before this film, no one really considered Matt Damon to be a tough-guy actor, but he certainly did an amazing job convincing them that he indeed is.
+When this gritty thriller debuted, it breathed new life into the genre of action movies.

 [Featured Image by Universal Pictures]